Secure IP Address Allocation at Cloud Scale

-When a tenant allocates an IP address, preference is first given to an IP tagged to that tenant (as in IP Tagging), followed by an IP from the pool such that $|(t_{cd}-t)-\alpha\cdot\Bar{d_a}|$ for that tenant is minimized.
-In this way, tenants receive IP addresses that have exhibited similar allocation behavior to their past allocation behavior.
-Additionally, new tenants start with $\Bar{d_a}=0$, so they will receive IPs that have been segmented for allocation to scanners.
+When a tenant allocates an IP address, preference is first given to an IP tagged to that tenant (as in IP Tagging), followed by an IP from the pool that was previously allocated for as close as possible to $\Bar{d_a}$.
+In this way, adversary tenants that scan the IP space will in turn be allocated IP addresses that were previously allocated for short periods of time, either by another adversary tenant or by tenants deploying short-lived workloads (which are less likely to have associated latent configuration).

+\paragraph{Cooldown time.} As noted above, each IP is tagged with the longest duration it has been held for.
+Over time, this approach alone would cause more and more IPs to be tagged with long duration, leaving fewer and fewer with short durations and eventually allowing scanners to allocate the IPs that should be protected.
+Due to the scarcity of IP addresses, granting every IP address high protection means no IP receives protection.